 New state of matter exists as solid and liquid at the same time

-Researchers have discovered a new state of matter that can actually exist as both a liquid and a solid at the same time.
+Researchers have that they discovered a new state of matter that can actually exist as both a liquid and a solid at the same time.

 In a new study, researchers from the University of Edinburgh and Xi’an Jiaotong University in China turned to artificial intelligence to help make sense of what happens to the metal potassium when it’s compressed under pressures that would you find in the Earth’s mantle.